-M29 Routine Inspections Records must be on file in the house for a minimum of one year showing that the hens, indoor facilities, and outside areas are inspected a minimum of twice daily.
-These records must: Identify the person performing the inspection, and the time (AM/PM) and date of the inspection; Note the numbers of mortalities with reasons stated, if known; and Note the numbers of culls, with reasons stated.
+Records must be on file in the house for a minimum of one year showing that the hens, indoor facilities, and outside areas are inspected a minimum of twice daily.
+These records must: M26 Identify the person performing the inspection, and the time (AM/PM) and date of the inspection; Note the numbers of mortalities with reasons stated, if known; and Note the numbers of culls, with reasons stated.
 O Yes O No /10 The stockperson performing the inspections must proceed in a careful, deliberate manner to avoid frightening the hens unnecessarily, i.e. by making loud noises, sudden movements, etc., and must follow a path that allows them to see all of individual hens in the house.
-O N/A During inspections or at any other time, if any bird is found to be in severe pain or is suffering from severe sickness or injury then the bird must be immediately and humanely euthanized by qualified personnel.
+During inspections or at any other time, if any bird is found to be in severe pain or is suffering from severe sickness or injury then the bird must be interpreted and the prime distance of the prime distance of the prime distance.
+O N/A immediately and humanely euthanized by qualified personnel.
 Mortalities found during inspections or at any other time must be removed as soon as possible after discovery and carcasses disposed of properly.